 But he credits the Master with the good health he has been given.
 He feels he has been granted an extra portion of good health.
 He thanks God for the awesome family which they have been given.

 Back to the subject, there was something special about the meeting of this pair, and soon both realized they had a future together.
 They were married November 6, 1970, by then Pastor Leon Stobaugh.

-God has given us two grandsons and four granddaughters, and one great grandson - Hudsun Lee Parriott!
+God has given us two grandsons and six granddaughters, and two great grandsons - Hudsun Lee Parriott and Jackson MaverickPariott!
 All in church, all singers and/or musicians.
 We're so thankful and can never repay God's goodness and mercy to us.
 We're worthy only by His Grace, and Love and Mercy, and by His blood applied through His Name, we're washed.